 Most people want to know, “How much does it cost for a handwriting expert?”
 Fees will vary based on the expert and how much work the expert needs to do.
 Some experts charge a flat fee.
 Flat fee pricing would be a fee per signature.

-Expenses can range from $300 -$400 for a verbal opinion on one signature.
+Expenses for a verbal opinion on one signature are $700.
 A verbal opinion would be the expert calling you on the phone to tell you the opinion.
 If there is more than one signature, each additional signature would be an additional $300 -$400.

 In addition, if you are going to court, a verbal opinion won’t help you.
 You will need a written opinion.
 Written opinions can range from $600 -$1,000.
 You can check out a variety of experts and their prices at Handwritingexperts.com.